Scif99/Ray_tracing/README.md

 ```
 for each pixel in image:
   compute viewing ray from camera
-  if intersection occurs with ray parameter t:
+  if intersection occurs with ray parameter t > 0:
     compute normal n
     evaluate shading model
     set color